nadiamariduena/react-hide-show-onscroll/README.md

 ## ( in progress )

-## How to show Navbar when scroll up and hide Navbar when scroll down.
+## Show Navbar when scroll up and hide Navbar when scroll down.

 <br>